jnorthrup/literbike/SECURITY.md

 DISABLE_UPNP=true litebike-proxy
 ```

-### Patricia Trie Timing
+### Protocol Detection Timing
-The Patricia Trie provides O(k) protocol detection but may leak protocol type via timing.
+The protocol detection provides O(k) protocol detection but may leak protocol type via timing.
 This is acceptable for a proxy but should be considered in high-security environments.

 ### Resource Limits
 Configure appropriate limits: